 SAM can perform a kinetostatics analysis, which is a quasi-static force analysis based on the kinematic motion of the mechanism.
 In each position the force equilibrium due to inertia forces (acceleration, gravity), external forces/torques and spring, damper and friction forces is calculated.
 In the kinetostatics analysis, the forces result from the specified motion, whereas is a real dynamic analysis the motion that results from the specified forces are calculated via integration procedures.
 Results of such an analysis are:

 - · driving force/torque

-- · reaction forces in bearings
+- · reaction forces support nodes

+- bearing forces in elements

 - · internal forces in elements

 - · required or transmitted power